devjklein/klein-visual/_design/teaching-the-word.md

 ### Logo Concept Sketches

 I first met with the client and we discussed both the direction they wanted the visual identity to take, as well as the scope of the project and final deliverables.
-From there, I created paper sketches of logo concepts based on our discussion; these sketches were then provided to the client for review.
+From there, I sketched several logo concepts based on our discussion; these sketches were then provided to the client for review.
 They liked the "shield and banner" concept the most, so I took to the computer and developed several variations of the initial design in Adobe Illustrator.

 <p>{% include image.html url="/img/portfolio/teaching-the-word/ttw-logo-sketch" alt="An initial sketch of the TeachingTheWord logo." %}</p>